PaloAltoNetworks/terraform-best-practices/tests.md

 quite often enter a conflict of some kind preventing any further Terraform modification, thus preventing the recovery of the well-known state for subsequent tests.

-## Test Cases: Simple Or Complex?
+## Integration Tests: Simple Or Complex

-Per the previous sections, we resort to using real Apply in tests, and it usually brings in some cloud cost - the Apply means the stage after the plan has been already shown to the user, approved, and when it is being deployed to the real world.
+The tests which use Apply usually bring in some cloud cost - the Apply is the stage after the plan has been already shown to the user, approved, and when it is being deployed to the real world.

-If quick and cheap unit tests were possible, it would be preferable to have each test case responsible for one thing and one thing only.
+For quick and cheap unit tests, it is preferable to have each test case responsible for one thing and one thing only.
 Such code is usually readable, small, and clear.
-However, it remains an open question whether to accept the associated cost of one more Apply.
+On the other hand, when considering integration tests, it remains an open question whether to accept the associated cost of one more Apply.
 In some cases we prefer to sacrifice some readability and perform multiple checks after a single Apply run.
-The reason is that the tests are run more often than they're read by a human.
+After all the tests are run more often than they're read by a human.

-But if you decide to create such complex test code (one Apply with multiple checks), structure it in a way that shows that the checks are in fact independent.
-Use comments as needed to make that clear.
-This will reduce the ball-of-spaghetti flavor and rescue some readability.
-And your colleagues will not resent you as much as they used to.
+But if you decide to create such complex test code (one Apply with multiple checks), structure it in a way that shows that the checks are in fact _independent_.
+Use comments as needed to make that point clear.
+This will reduce the ball-of-spaghetti flavor and rescue some readability for your colleagues and for the future version of you.

 ## Randomization